njmcode/nidc2021-textadv/README.md

 const temple = () => ({
   id: 'temple',
   summary: 'A foreboding, ruined temple.',
   description: 'Within the crumbling chamber, the floor rattles under your feet.
 A mural on the far wall depicts a large snake, almost staring at you.
-The exit is south.'
+The exit is south.',
   to: {
     s: 'entryway'
   },
-  onLocationVisit: ({ game }) => {
+  onGoTo: ({ game, afterGoTo }) => {
+    // Using the afterGoTo callback lets the
+    // location describe itself as normal first afterGoTo(() => {
       // 'Kill' the player if they enter the
       // temple while not holding the idol if (!game.inventory.has('idol')) {
         game.print('The floor crumbles beneath you, sending you crashing to the bottom of a deep pit.
 Smothered in agony and darkness, you feel the slithery bodies of a hundred poisonous snakes envelop your body.
 Your adventure ends here.');

         game.end();
       }
+    });
   }
 });